 It was pleasing to see that candidates incorporated prominent 'issues of the day' by considering the use of space, testing and health requirements for Covid 19.
-While this is possibly myopic, it does reflect that candidates are responsive to considering and integrating current affairs and are treating the assessment as a live scenario.
+While this is possibly myopic, it does reflect that the candidate is responsive to consider and integrate current affairs and are treating the assessment as a live scenario.
+However, better responses will ensure that the 'issues of the day' are more national rather than localised.

-Candidates who 'sold' their proposal to the reader as a straightforward idea that was thoroughly backed up throughout the budget, risk assessments and with considerations of the relevant legal, insurance and safety considerations, did well.
+Candidates that 'sold' their proposal to the reader, as a straightforward idea that was thoroughly backed up throughout the budget, risk assessments and with considerations of the relevant legal, insurance and safety considerations, did well.

-For example, candidates that used 'music on boats' in the Canal commission, reflected the cost of licencing and health and safety/insurances required to work on water.
-These included water safety measures, use of necessary electrical equipment and relevant user risk assessments, PRS, PPL and public liability insurance.
-The costs and details of their plans to facilitate the use of boats with these considerations were carried through and detailed in the appendices.
+For example, candidates that run events in multiple spaces, reflected the cost of licensing, health and safety / insurances required to facilitate this plan.
+These included safety measures, use of necessary electrical equipment, and relevant user risk assessments, PRS, PPL, DBS, and public liability insurance.
+The costs and details of their plans to facilitate the use of these considerations were carried through and detailed in the appendices.